FedericoPonzi/Horust/README.md

 ## Status
 At this point, this should be considered Alpha software.
 As in, you can (and should) use it, but under your own discretion.
+Horust can be used on macOS in development situations.
+Due to limitations in the macOS API, subprocesses of supervised processes may not correctly be reaped when their parent process exits.

 ## Usage
 Assume you'd like to create a website health monitoring system.
 You can create one using Horust and a small python script.